 This lab offers a unique and engaging way for high school students to learn the full accounting cycle.
 Designed specifically for high school students, the lab uses a simple service-based business to walk students through each step of accounting—from transactions to financial statements—making it accessible and easy to follow.

-What sets this lab apart is its highly interactive, auto-graded worksheet activities with immediate validation, allowing students to gain hands-on experience and learn at their own pace without feeling overwhelmed.
+The lab is highly interactive, with auto-graded worksheet activities, allowing students to gain hands-on experience and learn at their own pace without feeling overwhelmed.
 This combination of real-world practice and instant feedback makes it the perfect tool for introducing students to the foundations of accounting.

 Key Learning Objectives: